irinamukha48/Software_Engineering_Group1/README.md

 1. Open the terminal in the project directory
 2. Run the following command to install the dependencies\
 " npm install "
-3. Run the following command to run live version (restarts the website automatically when chnages are made)\
+3. Run the following command to run live version (restarts the website automatically when changes are made)\
 " npm run watch "
 4. Run the following command to run normal version (wil have to execute this everytime you make a change)\
 " npm app.js"